omeryilldirim/IOS-Calculator/README.md

 ## Description

-IOS calculator code along with HTML, CSS grid structure and Vanilla Javascript structure. /n Symbols used in this app: ± % ÷ × − + =
+IOS calculator code along with HTML, CSS grid structure and Vanilla Javascript structure. \n Symbols used in this app: ± % ÷ × − + =

 ## Project Skeleton